Manuel Ricciardi

-Manuel Ricciardi (born 17 April 2000) is an Italian professional footballer who plays as a right-back for club Cosenza.
+Manuel Ricciardi (born 17 April 2000) is an Italian professional footballer who plays as a right-back for club Juve Stabia.

 Club career

 Born in Rome, Ricciardi was formed in Ascoli Calcio youth system.

 On 31 July 2019, he was loaned to Serie C club Fano, and made his professional debut on 20 October 2019 against Carpi.

 For the next season, on 10 September 2020 the defender was loaned to Legnago Salus.
 The loan was extended the next year.

 On 12 July 2022 he joined Avellino on permanent basis.

 On 13 August 2024 he joined Serie B side Cosenza.

+On 30 January 2026, Ricciardi moved on loan to Juve Stabia, with a conditional obligation to buy.